microsoft/azure-pipelines-yaml/design/step-target.md

 # Step Target

-Steps run either on the host that is running the agent.worker or if the step is part of a [Container Job](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/container-phases?view=azure-devops&tabs=yaml) it runs inside of the container specific on the job.
+Steps run either on the host that is running the agent.worker or if the step is part of a [Container Job](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/container-phases?view=azure-devops&tabs=yaml) it runs inside of the container specified on the job.
 Steps are not able to target the host if running in a container job or other containers if using [services](./sidecar-containers.md).

 The goal of a step target is to give the pipeline author flexibility in where a given step in the job runs.
 This not only proivdes additional flexibility for pipeline authors, it can also be used by template authors to drive certian security and compliance scenarios in their pipeline.